carl-allen/carl-allen.github.io/_posts/2019-07-01-explaining-analogies-explained.markdown

 ---

-> This post provides a `less maths, more intuition' explanation of [Analogies Explained: Towards Understanding Word Embeddings][paper] (ICML, 2019, Honourable Mention) with the aim of being accessible to a general machine learning audience, and others (e.g. NLP, linguists) that may prefer a less formal "theorem-proof" approach than the original paper.
+> This post provides a `less maths, more intuition' explanation of [Analogies Explained: Towards Understanding Word Embeddings][paper] (ICML, 2019, Best Paper Honourable Mention) with the aim of being accessible to a general machine learning audience, and others (e.g. NLP, linguists) that may prefer a less formal "theorem-proof" approach than the original paper.
 The outline follows the [ICML presentation][presentation].

 [comment]: # (`)